untoldwind/kotlin/kotlin-native/NEW_MM.md

 ### Switch to the new MM

+> Starting with 1.7.20, new MM is enabled by default.

 Add the compilation flag `-Xbinary=memoryModel=experimental`.
 In Gradle, you can alternatively do one of the following:

 * In `gradle.properties`: